andrewjk/Watsonia.Data/README.md

 ## Validation ##

-Each proxy object class also implements the IDataErrorInfo interface to provide error information for user interfaces.
+Each proxy object class provides validation error information.
 When the proxy object is loaded or created, it will have no errors.
 When each property is set by the user, any System.ComponentModel.DataAnnotations.ValidationAttributes will be checked and errors created if the property value is invalid.
 When the proxy object is saved to the database, all properties will be checked to see whether they are valid and an exception will be thrown if any are invalid.
 For example, we can change the author class to look like this:

 ```C#
 public class Author